Need An Answer To Your Foot And Ankle Questions? Read Through Our FAQ

 Tiptoes Stand beside an object that can be grabbed onto, if needed.
 Slowly rise up onto your toes and stay in that position as long as possible without holding onto anything.
 Repeat at least three times per day, trying to increase your time.

 Our team can help you organize the best program and treatments for improving your stability and finding relief from pain and discomfort.
-Reach us at Ottawa Foot Practice by calling (613) 595-9700 and we will be happy to set up an appointment with you.
+Reach us at Ottawa Foot Clinic by calling (613) 595-9700 and we will be happy to set up an appointment with you.

 Jogger’s Foot a type of Tarsal Tunnel Syndrome affecting Runners